gpuweb/spirv-execution-env/execution-env.md

 * `OpLoad`, `OpRead`, `OpMemoryCopy` when the pointer is out of bounds.
 * `OpAccessChain` when any of the indices for array accesses are larger (or equal) to the array's size or when the pointer is out of bounds.
-  Note that the size of arrays might known at runtime for `OpTypeRuntimeArray`.
+   Note that the size of arrays are known at runtime for `OpTypeRuntimeArray`.
+   Sizes for `OpTypeArray` are always known at pipeline compilation time when all specialization constants have been set.
 * `OpInBoundsAccessChain` under the same conditions as `OpAccessChain`, effectively making it an exact equivalent of `OpAccessChain`.
 * All operations starting with `OpAtomic` when the pointer is out of bounds.
 * `OpImageFetch`, `OpImageRead`, `OpImageWrite` when coordinates aren't in bounds of the resource.